jeremydosborn/flask-pass0/readme.md

 **Passwordless authentication building block for Flask.**

 Flask-Pass0 provides the authentication flow for magic link (passwordless) login.
-It handles token generation, expiration, and session management. **All security implementation is your responsibility.**
+It handles token generation, expiration, and session management.
+All security implementation is your responsibility.

 ---

 ## Security Notice

-**Flask-Pass0 is authentication plumbing, not a security solution.
-Security is your responsibility.**
+Flask-Pass0 is authentication plumbing, not a security solution.

 This extension provides:
 - Token generation (`secrets.token_urlsafe`)